-Oak Hill Academy’s school mission is offering a “Turning Point” for students who are struggling or not being engaged fully in their current environment.
+Oak Hill Academy’s school mission is offering a place for young minds to grow.
 Given this mission, offering rolling admission – often referred to as “open enrollment,” is important.
 As we head toward the second semester of the school year, many families are evaluating how this school year is going for their students.
 Oak Hill Academy receives many inquiries from families who are expressing frustration that old, recurring patterns of under-performance have resurfaced and their students appear unmotivated.
 Seeking to salvage the year, they have determined that a change is needed.
 The question becomes, “What should that new approach look like?”
 Here are three important considerations to help guide your search for a good boarding school fit for your student:

 How much structure is present in the school?